Initialization of ReLUs for Dynamical Isometry: Abstract

 \section{Abstract}

-Neural network ensembles at initialisation give rise to the trainability and training speed of neural networks and thus support parameter choices at initialisation.
-These insights rely so far on mean field approximations that assume infinite layer width and study average squared signals.
-Thus, information about the full output distribution gets lost.
-Therefore, we derive the output distribution exactly (without mean field assumptions), for fully-connected networks with Gaussian weights and biases.
-The layer-wise transition of the signal distribution is guided by a linear integral operator, whose kernel has a closed form solution in case of rectified linear units for nonlinear activations.
-This enables us to analyze some of its spectral properties, for instance, the shape of the stationary distribution for different parameter choices and the dynamics of signal propagation.
+Deep learning relies on good initialization schemes and hyperparameter choices prior to training a neural network.
+Random weight initializations induce random network ensembles, which give rise to the trainability, training speed, and sometimes also generalization ability of an instance.
+In addition, such ensembles provide theoretical insights into the space of candidate models of which one is selected during training.
+The results obtained so far rely on mean field approximations that assume infinite layer width and that study average squared signals.
+We derive the joint signal output distribution exactly, without mean field assumptions, for fully-connected networks with Gaussian weights and biases, and analyze deviations from the mean field results.
+For rectified linear units, we further discuss limitations of the standard initialization scheme, such as its lack of dynamical isometry, and propose a simple alternative that overcomes these by initial parameter sharing.